Energy & Infrastructure Seminar Series 2021/22

 Session 8: Asia Pacific Renewables

 Asia Pacific accounts for 60% of the global population and has the world’s fastest rising energy demand.
-Whilst most of this energy currently comes from fossil fuels, renewable energy is growing and Asia Pacific is starting to overtake the U.S. and Europe with major renewables projects in Taiwan, Vietnam, India, Japan, Korea, Indochina, China, Indonesia and Australia.
+Whilst most of this energy currently comes from fossil fuels, renewable energy is growing and Asia Pacific is starting to overtake the U.S. and Europe with major renewables projects in Taiwan, Vietnam, India, Japan, Korea, Indochina, mainland China, Indonesia and Australia.
 What does the future hold and how quickly can Asia Pacific make the transition to renewable energy?
 What are the biggest challenges and how can we overcome them?

 Session 9: Key M&A considerations for Data Centres